 Here is a list of Illinois massage board-approved sponsors.

-Our application for becoming an Illinois massage sponsor is currently pending review.
+Advanced Massage Techniques is an approved Illinois massage sponsor (245.000085).
 We will update you with a link to our approved courses once approved.

 Be sure to keep track of your credits and submit them to the Illinois Department of Professional and Financial Regulation when you apply for renewal.